-Land and buildings comprise mainly branches and offices.
-All property and equipment used by the Bank is stated at historical cost less accumulated depreciation and accumulated impairment losses, if any Historical cost includes expenditure that is directly attributable to the acquisition of the items
+Items of property and equipment are carried at cost less accumulated depreciation and impairment losses.
+Cost includes expenditures that are directly attributable to the acquisition of the asset.

 Subsequent expenditures are included in the asset's carrying amount or are recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Bank and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognised.
 All other repair and maintenance costs are charged to 'Other operating expenses' during the financial period in which they are incurred.